 “Software with machine learning doesn’t do the same thing the day you install it as it does the tenth or hundredth day you run it.”

-Head to Head Comparison between Business intelligence vs Machine Learning (Infographics)
+Head to Head Comparison between Business Intelligence and Machine Learning (Infographics)

-Key Differences Between Business Intelligence vs Machine Learning
+Key Differences Between Business Intelligence and Machine Learning

 The work routine of ML is quite simple